sinerasis/bones/readme.md

-# sinBones
+# Bones

-sinBones is my derivative of the Bones development theme by Eddie Machado.
+My derivative of the Bones development theme by Eddie Machado, with a few modifications and additions.

 License: WTFPL
 License URI: http://sam.zoy.org/wtfpl/